 You will need to follow these steps every time you purchase Visual Studio subscriptions as a CSP.
 At this time, there is no API for automation of purchasing.

 Once you confirm the purchase, you can choose Manage to assign subscriptions to your customer's end users.
-You can also access the Subscription Administration portal from the Partner Center by choosing Service management.
+You can also access the Subscription Admin portal from the Partner Center by choosing Service management.
 From there see the steps or video below.